-- Students must be within ten credits of completing the undergraduate component in order to enroll in the bridge courses. - A minimum grade point average (GPA) of 2.0 is required to move forward with the graduate course component. - Students must complete all undergraduate requirements in order to move forward with the graduate component courses.
-(A minimum GPA of 3.0 is required to complete the MBA degree.) - Upon completion of all undergraduate requirements, students have two options: - 1.
-Continue in the program and receive both the BS in Business and MBA at the conclusion of the graduate studies.
+- Minimum grades of B are required for each of the five MBA foundational courses (Business Ethics, Quantitative Analysis, Organizational Behavior, Marketing, and Finance).
+These courses must be upper level and no older than 10 years. - Minimum grades of C are required in each of the courses composing the business core areas for the Bachelor of Science. - Students must be within 10 credits of completing the undergraduate component in order to enroll in the bridge courses. - A minimum grade point average (GPA) of 2.0 is required to move forward with the graduate course component. - Students must complete all undergraduate requirements in order to move forward with the graduate component courses.
+(A minimum GPA of 3.0 is required to complete the MBA.) - Upon completion of all undergraduate requirements, students have two options:

+1. Continue in the program and receive both the Bachelor of Science in Business and MBA at the conclusion of the graduate studies.